Existence and sharpness of the phase transition for the frog model on transitive graphs: Introduction

 \item[3.]
 For fixed $t>0,$ and $\lambda < \lambda_{\mathrm{c}}(t),$ there exist constants $C,c>0,$ such that

 \item[4.]
 For fixed $\lambda > 0,$ and $t < t_{\mathrm{c}}(\lambda),$ there exist constants $C,c>0,$ such that

 \end{itemize} \end{theorem}

 It is generally known to be very hard to extend sharpness results to dependent percolation models, as illustrated by \cite{sharpnesspotts}.
 Theorem \ref{mainsharpness} provides another example of a dependent percolation model that exhibits the phenomenon of sharpness.

+Additionally, we conjecture that Theorem \ref{mainsharpness} is still valid for the frog model where the frogs follow (up to time $t$) the rate-1 continuous-time version of some arbitrary irreducible and transitive (see \cite{levin2017markov} for a precise definition) transition kernel $P$ on $V $, but we were unable to prove the result in that level of generality.

-We conclude this introduction by posing a few questions that we believe could lead to interesting directions for study, along with some insights into them.
+We conclude this introduction by posing a few additional questions that we believe could lead to interesting directions for study, along with some insights into them.